USDA’s Ask Karen

 Food Safety and Inspection Service (FSIS) also provides the number for the Meat and Poultry Hotline via Ask Karen.

 What We Learned

 If you have an idea for developing a mobile app, don’t wait.
 Go ahead and get started because the mobile landscape is evolving so quickly.

-We plan to review the information we provide and evaluate whether the most read/downloaded information is appropriate for repurposing in a mobile format.
+We plan to review the information we provide and evaluate whether the most read or downloaded information is appropriate for repurposing in a mobile format.
 We’ve begun to think of any communication we might publish as multi-purposed.
 Is it printable, web page ready and able to be easily used by mobile devices?